dotnet/docs-maui/docs/user-interface/pop-ups.md

 # Display pop-ups

-Displaying an alert, asking a user to make a choice, or displaying a prompt is a common UI task. .NET Multi-platform App UI (.NET MAUI) has three methods on the `Page` class for interacting with the user via a pop-up: `DisplayAlert`, `DisplayActionSheet`, and `DisplayPromptAsync`.
+Displaying an alert, asking a user to make a choice, or displaying a prompt is a common UI task. .NET Multi-platform App UI (.NET MAUI) has three methods on the <xref:Microsoft.Maui.Controls.Page> class for interacting with the user via a pop-up: `DisplayAlert`, `DisplayActionSheet`, and `DisplayPromptAsync`.
 Pop-ups are rendered with native controls on each platform.

 ## Display an alert

 All .NET MAUI-supported platforms have a modal pop-up to alert the user or ask simple questions of them.
-To display alerts, use the `DisplayAlert` method on any `Page`.
+To display alerts, use the `DisplayAlert` method on any <xref:Microsoft.Maui.Controls.Page>.
 The following example shows a simple message to the user:

 ```csharp
 await DisplayAlert("Alert", "You have been alerted", "OK");